Take a typical classroom: the children have to be there by law; the teacher has to be there; the teaching assistants also have little choice.

 The survey found that this way of volunteering seemed to attract young people, who were less likely to engage in volunteering action and charitable giving.

-They seemed to be driven by a "why not?" attitude.
+Instead they seemed to be driven by a "why not?" attitude.
 They wanted to fill some spare time and participation depended on how convenient the activity was.